sr99622/Cayenue/README.md

 ### Hardware Decoder

 A hardware decoder may be selected for the application.
 Multicore CPUs with more than a few cores will handle the decoding just as easily as a hardware decoder.
 Smaller CPUs with a small number of cores may benefit from hardware decoding.
 VAAPI and VDPAU pertain to Linux systems and DXVA2 and D3D11VA are for Windows.
 CUDA decoding is platform independent and requires NVIDIA GPU.
 For most Linux installations, this selection will not be implemented.
-NVIDIA GPU configuration on Linux will work if configured properly, and Windows hardware accleration is also implemented generally.
+NVIDIA GPU configuration on Linux will work if configured properly, and Windows hardware acceleration is also implemented generally.

 ### Start Full Screen

 Selecting this check box will cause the application to start in full screen mode.
-The full screen mode can be cancelled with the Escape key.
+The full screen mode can be canceled with the Escape key.
 The F12 key will also toggle full screen mode.

 ### Auto Time Sync